 Modelling assumed that sampling was performed under a capturing hood (90% efficiency), without RPE.
-The Cr(VI) concentrations in the samples were up to 50% for CT, up to 10% for SD and up to 20% for PD.
+The Cr(VI) concentrations were up to 50% for CT and up to 10% for SD.

 For the present assessment, the laboratory analysis of samples is not considered as this activity is exempted from authorisation (see explanation in section 9.2.3.4).
 Sampling is covered by some shift average measurements and a few short-term measurements performed on line operators, the exposure during sampling is considered to be within the 90th percentile of shift average personal measurements.